easyrun32/here-listen/README.md

 ecs task definition will update the code otherwise nothing will happen

-Then
+Then look for the role you made with codebuild !

-- Create a role for codebuild with these policy names
+- insert these policy names for codebuild

 * AmazonS3FullAccess
 * AmazonECS_FullAccess
 * AmazonEC2ContainerRegistryPowerUser

-This is for codebuild to have permissions to well ecs.. and s3
+This is for codebuild to have permissions to well... ecs..s3....

 For S3 the reason you need a policy name well its cause i stored my dockerhub personal token in s3

 https://www.docker.com/blog/docker-hub-new-personal-access-tokens/

-so..

-Look at my aws s3 for the path s3://docker-token/.docker.key and call it .docker.key
+so.. go grab that token off that website and create a file within s3 call it .docker.key

+thats why thats there in buildspec.yml

+it basically means log with aws create a copy from s3 and login with it

 `- aws s3 cp s3://docker-token/.docker.key .docker.key`